okleinschmidt/pyadm/README.md

 ```

 ## Configuration
 The pyadm tool allows you to customize its behavior through a configuration file.
 By default, the configuration file is located at `~/.pyadm.conf`.
-You can specify a different configuration file using the `--config` option when running the command.

 To use a custom configuration file, create a file in the following format:
 ```ini